paezha/University-AI-Panel/README.md

-happens when “integrity”, “quality”, and/or “excellence” clash with “the economic needs of our society” (say, a mandate by democratically elected governments to spend as little as possible in post-secondary education[^5])?
+happens when “integrity”, “quality”, and/or “excellence” clash with “the economic needs of our society” (say, a mandate by democratically elected governments to spend as little as possible in post-secondary education[^6])?

-Clearly, there will be some tension implicit in the mission of a university.
-But being generous, let us take the mission statement at face value and assume that the highest priorities are those related to knowledge obtained, preserved, and communicated with integrity and quality.
+Clearly, there is some tension implicit in the mission of a university.
+But being generous, we can take the mission statement at face value and assume that the highest priorities are those related to knowledge obtained, preserved, and communicated with integrity and quality.

 ## What do AIs do?

 At this point, we might as well ask “what do AIs *not* do”?

-A possible reason why many organizations have decided to spend substantial resources considering the adoption of GenAI is that, unlike most other tools, they are seen as *everything tools*.
+A possible reason why many organizations have decided to spend substantial resources considering the adoption of AIs is that, unlike most other tools, they are seen as *everything tools*.
 Indeed, the release of GenAIs to the masses was accompanied by innumerable lofty promises, albeit most of them made by entities that had a stake in the